top of page

 Hello Beautiful Souls,

 You know that feeling winter brings?
-The crisp air, quiet, chilly mornings, wrapping yourself in a sweater, … it really has its own kind of magic.
-It’s the perfect time to cozy up with a cup of something warm.
+The crisp air, quiet, chilly mornings, and wrapping yourself in a cozy sweater.
+It has its own kind of magic.
+It’s the perfect time to snuggle up with a warm drink.

-But if I'm being totally honest?
-While you’re sipping that hot chocolate, your skin is probably sending out a very different, much less cozy memo.
+But let’s be honest.
+While you’re sipping that hot chocolate, your skin is likely sending out a very different, much less cozy memo.

-See, the winter air steals moisture from your skin outside, while indoor heating dries it out even further.
-This weakens our skin’s natural barrier, leaving it dry and irritated.
+The winter air steals moisture from your skin outside, while indoor heating dries it out even further.
+This weakens your skin’s natural barrier, leaving it dry and irritated.

-The good news ?
-You don't need a fancy spa day or a medicine cabinet stocked with a hundred products to fix it.
-Some of the best ingredients for healing your skin are probably already sitting in your pantry or fridge.
+The good news?
+You don't need a fancy spa day or a cabinet full of products to fix it.
+Some of the best ingredients for healing your skin are probably already in your pantry or fridge.

-So, in this guide, I want to share three simple DIY face masks I put together just for getting through winter.
-They’re made to really calm any irritation, plump your skin full of deep hydration, and help repair that all-important protective barrier.
-The goal is to get you back to feeling comfortable and glowing in your own skin, without even having to leave your house.
+In this guide, I want to share three simple DIY face masks designed to help you get through winter.
+They calm irritation, plump your skin with deep hydration, and help repair that all-important protective barrier.
+The goal is to help you feel comfortable and glowing in your own skin without leaving your house.

 Pre-Mask Rituals:

-1. Wash your face gently by using lukewarm (not hot) water and a gentle cleanser.
+1. Wash your face gently using lukewarm (not hot) water and a gentle cleanser.

-2. Boil water, pour into a bowl, and let your face steam over it for 2-3 minutes with a towel tented over your head.
-This opens pores a little and helps absorption without ruining your skin barrier.
-(Be careful of the hot steam, give it some time before you steam)
+2. Boil water, pour it into a bowl, and let your face steam over it for 2-3 minutes with a towel tented over your head.
+This opens your pores and helps absorption without damaging your skin barrier.
+(Be careful of the hot steam; give it some time before you steam.)

-3. Always do a patch test, a small amount of any new mixture on your arm first to check for reactions.
+3. Always do a patch test.
+Apply a small amount of any new mixture on your arm first to check for reactions.

 4. Apply masks with your fingers or a brush.
 Relax for 10-20 minutes.
 Rinse with lukewarm water and pat (never rub) dry.

-5. After you remove your mask and while skin is slightly damp, immediately apply a few drops of a facial oil (like jojoba) and/or your regular rich moisturizer to "seal" in the benefits.
+5. After you remove your mask and while your skin is slightly damp, immediately apply a few drops of facial oil (like jojoba) and/or your regular rich moisturizer to "seal" in the benefits.

 Mask 1: The Honey & Oat Mask